enjalot/blockbuilder-search-index/README.md

 [Blocks](https://bl.ocks.org) are stored as GitHub [gists](https://gist.github.com), which are essentially mini git repositories.
 Given a list of users we can query the [GitHub API](https://developer.github.com/v3/gists/) for the latest public gists each of those users has updated or created.
 We can then filter those gists to just those which have an `index.html` file (the main prerequisite for a block to be rendered).
 Once we have a list of gists from the API we can download their files to disk for further processing.
-The main thrust here is to index some of those files in ElasticSearch so we can provide a search engine over them.
+The main thrust here is to index some of those files in Elasticsearch so we can provide a search engine over them.

 We also have a script that will output several json files that can be used to make visualizations such as [all the blocks](http://bl.ocks.org/enjalot/1d679f0322174b65d032).